theJman/soba-web-html-css/README.md

 # SoBA Web Curriculum

-### Lesson 1: Git & HTML
+### Lesson 1: Git, HTML, Intro CSS

 #### Overview

 For this lesson you will create a new GitHub account for yourself ~ if you do not already have one ~ fork this repository to your own account, and clone it to your local machine for development.
-You will then complete the assignment as outlined in the instructions below and in the assignment's web pages.
+You will then complete the assignments as outlined in the instructions below and in the assignment web pages.

 #### Instructions